- What are Timesheets?

 - They feel that timesheets could be used to penalize staff who don’t log enough hours.

 The best way to deal with these concerns is to sit with the team and explain what you are doing to address them.
 For example, if they are worried that completing their timesheets will be a hassle, show them how easy it is to click and submit using online time tracking software.

 When you know why team members are resistant to tracking their time you can manage their concerns individually.

-How to Save Time When Time Tracking
+How to Save Your Team’s Time When Using Timesheet Trackers

 Time tracking in itself is an additional task to do.
 However, it doesn’t have to be onerous.

 If you regularly complete the same tasks for the same projects, you can use the common “Copy Last Week” feature to auto-populate your timesheet for this week.
 Either hit save straightaway, or make a few tweaks and submit it.

 You can even save time when you’re creating a bespoke timesheet for the week.
 If your time tracking software links to your project schedule, you can “Auto-Fill” to pull through the tasks that you have been assigned, saving you the job of typing them out.
 The added benefit here is that they’ll automatically feed your time data back to the project schedule, which updates the task to show how much effort has been spent on it to date.

 The easiest way to see if time tracking will be of benefit to you and your organization is to simply commit and start recording your time on tasks.
 The hardest aspect of keeping time is maintaining the habit.